dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 [!code-cshtml[](build-your-first-blazor-app/samples_snapshot/3.x/FetchData2.razor?highlight=6)]

-If working with a Blazor client-side app, `HttpClient` is injected to obtain weather forecast data from the *weather.json* file in the *wwwroot/sample-data* folder:
+If working with a Blazor WebAssembly app, `HttpClient` is injected to obtain weather forecast data from the *weather.json* file in the *wwwroot/sample-data* folder:

 *Pages/FetchData.razor*: